dotnet/docs/docs/machine-learning/tutorials/image-classification-model-builder.md

 ## Evaluate the model

-The result of the training step will be one model which had the best performance.
-In the evaluate step of the Model Builder tool, the **Details** tab in the output section, will contain the algorithm used by the best performing model in the **Algorithm** entry along with metrics in **Best model Accuracy** entry.
+The result of the training step is one model which had the best performance.
+In the evaluate step of the Model Builder tool, the **Details** tab in the output section, will contain the algorithm used by the best performing model in the **Algorithm** entry along with metrics in the **Best model Accuracy** entry.

 If you're not satisfied with your accuracy metrics, some easy ways to try and improve model accuracy are to use more data or augment the existing data.
 Otherwise, select the **Code** button to move to the final step in the Model Builder tool.